StefanCobeli/Haskell-Laboratories/README.md

 ## Laboratory assignments and more to come...
-Third year of Computer Science, bachelor degree, course.
+Third year of Computer Science bachelor degree; course of functional programming.